SmithSamuelM/Papers/whitepapers/TSP_CESR_Implementation.md

 HPKEAuth_Cipher_Big_L2: str = '9AAG'  # HPKE Auth cipher bytes of sniffable stream plaintext big lead size 2

 ```
 The lead pad bytes are prepended to the raw encrypted data.
-This is then Base64 encoded and the
+This is then Base64 encoded, and the
-CESR code with length character are then prepended.
+CESR code with its length character(s) is then prepended.
 To clarify, the CESR code is not itself encrypted.

 CESR codes for other sniffable stream HPKE encryption formats have yet to be defined

 ### Plaintext Body

 The plaintext representation of the payload body appears as a single CESR group that starts with one of the two dedicated SPAC payload group codes.
-For small payloads the code is  `-Z##`.
-For big payloads the code is `-0Z#####`.
+For small payloads, the code is  `-Z##`.
+For big payloads, the code is `-0Z#####`.

 The embedded fields in the payload group always start with the payload type field, which is then followed by the source VID field.
 The source VID field is required to support the ESSR format when the payload group is encrypted.